nikhilshinde57/executor-framework-usecase-study/README.md

 ```
 Note: Once the localstack container is up kindly check the port numbers for S3 and SQS service are correct or not and matching with below urls.
 If not, then you need to change those to the one which your localstack container showing and update the environment-local. properties file
-Once the local stack environment is ready run the below commands
+Once the local stack environment is ready run the below commands.

 Create bucket on S3:
 ```